Medicare Advantage turmoil could allow new arrangements

 Amid a roiling 2025 Medicare Advantage (MA) market, health systems may have new opportunities to change payment dynamics with them.

-“Health system do have a lot of leverage, they do hold a lot of cards and if they are willing to step up, this is good time to strike up those partnerships with payers, as payers are also hurting and looking for a more sustainable path forward,” said Joyjit Saha Choudhury, a managing director for Kaufman Hall.
+“Health systems do have a lot of leverage, [health systems] do hold a lot of cards and if they are willing to step up, this is good time to strike up those partnerships with payers, as payers are also hurting and looking for a more sustainable path forward,” said Joyjit Saha Choudhury, a managing director for Kaufman Hall.

 It’s a counterintuitive opportunity because it comes amid increasing public conflicts between health systems and MA plans.